 My dad pushed me my entire life to NEVER accept mediocrity and to ALWAYS aim for greatness.
 I would not be who I am today without his guidance, influence, and love.

-My goal for the Matthew C. Cordaro Memorial Scholarship Fund is to provide an opportunity for higher education for an aspiring young scientist, engineer, or mathematician.
-This money is intended to keep my father’s legacy alive through providing a hardworking individual the chance to attend a university - someone who would not have been able to afford that chance on his or her own.
+My goal for the Matthew C. Cordaro Memorial Scholarship Fund is to help provide an opportunity for higher education for an aspiring young scientist, engineer, or mathematician.
+This money is intended to keep my father’s legacy alive through providing a hardworking individual the chance to attend a university - someone who may not have been able to afford that chance on his or her own.

 Can’t donate?
 Please share.
 Even a quick share on Facebook can help.